vajahath/Vaccine-Slot-Finder/README.md

 To find district id, check with the https://dashboard.cowin.gov.in/

 > Please don't make issues.
 PRs are welcome.
+Going to sleep 🛌

 ## Licence